 This discussion suggests that one sort of transfer institution is already in place, and it is the sluggishness of its response to a different kind of threat that is responsible for conflict.
-While that may well be true, that is not the mechanism underlying my argument.
-The model I use has no such institution "already in place".
-Rather, I argue that in some circumstances it may be logically impossible to design any one transfer institution that deals with all potential threats at the same time.
-This is an anti-Coaseian proposition, because it is allows for an inefficient outcome even when there is complete information and perfect commitment.
+This is related to the mechanism underlying my argument, though my argument does not explicitly invoke a dynamic process.
+The model I use has no institution "already in place".
+Rather, I argue that in some circumstances it may be logically impossible to design any one transfer institution that simultaneously deals with all potential threats.
+This is an anti-Coaseian proposition, because it generates an inefficient outcome even when there is complete information and perfect commitment.